python/devguide/index.rst

 By default, the end-of-life is scheduled 5 years after the first release, but can be adjusted by the release manager of each branch.
-The support for Python 2.7 has currently been extended to 2020-01-01.
-Versions older than 2.7 have reached end-of-life.
+The support for Python 2.7 was extended to 2020-01-01.
+All Python 2 versions have reached end-of-life.

 See also the :ref:`devcycle` page for more information about branches.